-- Head of Centre responsible for finding alternative venues/methods of learning. - Priority given to exam cohort. - Centre to communicate with parents and students.
+- ▶ Head of Centre responsible for finding alternative venues/methods of learning.
+(King Edward 6th Grammar School and ARU to use their facilities.) - Priority given to exam cohort. - ▶ Centre to communicate with parents and students.

 10. Candidates unable to take examinations because of a crisis - centre remains open